-The space of flows is not ever continuous, it is discontinuous and even immobile.
 Tapline has been interrupted or sabotaged several time, its flow capacity increased and caped, and its operations negotiated until its final shutdown in 1975.
+The space of flows is thus not ever continuous.
 The fact that capitalism needs space but perpetually strives to reconstitute means that the infrastructure ultimately succumbs to pressures to deterritorialize.
 Each configuration of territorial organization within capitalism's geographical landscape is merely temporary in a perpetual de- and reterritorialization.
 As the production system changes more rapidly under the impetus of competition and economies of scale, so does the landscape.
-A product of the capitalist circulation process, these environments are reconfigured with subsequent technological developments, political changes, and competitive pressures, as well as with capital's search for new markets and increase in production.
+A product of the capitalist circulation process, these environments are reconfigured with subsequent technological developments, political changes as well as with capital's quest for new markets.